clalil/BMI_Challenge/README.md

 This BMI calculator can be used to calculate a person's Body Mass Index (BMI) for both mertric and imperial units.
 BMI is often used as a risk indicator of developing noncommunicable diseases (NCDs) like cardiovascular disease and diabetes.
 You can learn more about the BMI and how to interpret it from the [World Health Organization](http://www.euro.who.int/en/health-topics/disease-prevention/nutrition/a-healthy-lifestyle/body-mass-index-bmi).

 ## Deployment
-This BMI calculator is currently deployed online from a GitHub page in this repository.
+This BMI calculator is currently deployed online from [Netlify](https://pure-js-bmi-calculator.netlify.com/).

 ## Getting started